idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step04_mms.md

 T = t\sin(\pi x)\cdot\sin(5\pi y)

-The assumed solution has two characteristics: it cannot be exactly represented by the first-order [!ac](FEM) shape functions and the first-order time integration can capture the time portion of the equation and not result in temporal error accumulation.
+The assumed solution has two characteristics: it cannot be exactly represented by the first-order [!ac](FEM) shape functions and the first-order time integration can exactly capture the time portion of the equation and not result in temporal error accumulation.

-The `mms` package, as shown in [tutorial03_step04_function], used to compute the necessary forcing function.
+The `mms` package, as shown in [tutorial03_step04_function], is used to compute the necessary forcing function.
 The package can directly output the the input file format for the computed forcing function and the assumed solution, making adding it to the input file trivial.